You Don't Need To Obsess Over Your Social Status If You Just Want A Regular, Fulfilling Social Life

 - They act stoic and humorless, because they believe if they were to laugh at someone else's witty comment they would be conceding some of their precious power to them.

-It's one thing to naturally gain some status because you have some leadership qualities or you're skilled in an area your friends respect.
+It's one thing to naturally gain status because you have some leadership qualities or you're skilled in an area your friends respect.
 It's another to be a jerk who tries to step all over everyone.

 Why do some people get too caught up in worrying about their social status?